Kile/Killua/README.md

 This file has a template in the same directory with the same name but with `.template` at the end.
 You can copy it and edit it to your liking.

+### If you want to use/edit the "Greed Island" game locally
+The default behavior for where the bot gets all the card data from is a censored list from the remote API `api.killua.dev/cards.json?public=true`.
+(The public list if it is run in dev mode, the non-censored list requires authorization).
+This is intended to work out of the box when you first run Killua locally.
+If you would like to edit the list of cards though, you can instead force Killua to instead request that endpoint from your local instance of the API.
+To do this, run Killua with the `--force-local` or `-fl` flag.
+This will instead request localhost or the Docker container the API runs in.
+> [!INFO]
+> Even when using `--forcel-local`, your local cards will still be censored if in dev mode.
+To prevent this, omit the `--development` or `-d` flag when running the bot.

+There even is a handy way to download the cards in the right directory rather than having to copy paste the censored version.
+This should be done before forcing the bot to use the local API.
+To do this, run `python3 -m killua --download`.
+This will download the (censored) cards from the remote API and save them in the right directory (`api/src/cards.json`).
+You can edit these freely, however spell cards and their effects are in the code and not that file, so using a spell card ID will still behave as a spell card.

+### MongoDB Atlas
 Depending on if you self host mongodb or not, you may also need a mongodb account.
 You can to create a mongodb account [here](https://www.mongodb.com), then follow the instructions in [`setup.py`](https://github/Kile/Killua/blob/main/setup.py) and then run `python3 setup.py` or choose the "setup database" option in the menu to get the database set up.
 As a warning, this script is rarely run so it may not be up to date.

 <details>